Last Updated: August 7, 2025

 Most modern apps use pop-up advertisements.
 However, if pop-ups have become too frequent and you don’t recognize their source, be wary.

-The content of the pop-ups also matters.
-You might notice notifications saying you’ve won a prize, virus alerts despite not having an antivirus, or warnings that your information has been leaked.
+The nature of the pop-ups can be a giveaway, too.
+You might see messages claiming you’ve won a prize, fake virus warnings, even if you don’t have antivirus software installed, or alerts about leaked personal information.
 These messages will sound genuine and urgent.
-In reality, these are likely not true—they’re usually just tactics to bait you into tapping the ads.
+In reality, these are likely not genuine—they’re usually just tactics to bait you into tapping the ads.

 how to remove a hacker from my phone number